SteeltoeOSS/Documentation/docs/connectors/redis.md

 # Redis

-This connector simplifies using a Microsoft [`RedisCache`](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed#using-a-redis-distributed-cache) or a StackExchange [`IConnectionMultiplexer`](https://stackexchange.github.io/StackExchange.Redis/) in an application running on Cloud Foundry.
+This connector simplifies using a Microsoft [`RedisCache`](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed#using-a-redis-distributed-cache) or a StackExchange [`IConnectionMultiplexer`](https://stackexchange.github.io/StackExchange.Redis/).

 The following Steeltoe sample applications are available to help you understand how to use this connector: